Regulations for Scholarships and Awards in the Regina Music Festival

-- Regina Music Festival Scholarship will be awarded to those who are eligible to enter the local festival in accordance with the SMFA regulations.
+- Regina Music Festival Scholarships will be awarded to those participants 28 years and under eligible to enter the Regina Music Festival (RMF) in accordance with the Saskatchewan Music Festival Association (SMFA) regulations.

 - Competitors may not receive the same award more than two years in succession but will be eligible after a lapse of one year.
 Choirs, bands, or orchestras and ensembles are exempt from this regulation.

-- The maximum number of local awards a competitor may win in one year in one discipline is three, exclusive of the Regina Central Lions Scholarships, the Kinsmen Scholarships, the Festival Grand Award, Donald & Claire Kramer Foundation Award and scholarships won as part of a duo or other small ensemble.
+- The maximum number of local awards a competitor may win in one year in one discipline is three.
+This does not include the Regina Central Lions Scholarships, the MLT Aikins Scholarships, and the Donald & Claire Kramer Foundation Award or scholarships won as part of a duo or other small ensemble.

-- The decisions for awarding all scholarships and awards will be made by the adjudicators.
-Their decisions are final.
+- Unless otherwise identified, all decisions for awarding scholarships and awards will be made by the adjudicators.
+All decisions are final.

 The Festival Association reserves the right to adjust any scholarship description on which we may have erred.
 It is our intention to present each scholarship exactly as described by the donor.
 Should we have erred, our mistake will be rectified before the scholarship is awarded.